How to Dim A Light Bulb? 6 Effective Ways

 You can also dim an LED bulb with a capacitor, here’s a video tutorial on how to dim a light bulb!

-Using a Diffuser Foil
+Exploring the Benefits of Using a Diffuser Foil for Dimming Lights

 Diffuser foil plays a crucial role in softening and diffusing light, contributing to an overall dimming effect.
 It works to create a more subdued and evenly spread illumination.